-QR stands for Quick Response and refers to the black and white square graphic that looks almost like a bunch of large pixels.
-You can scan QR codes to perform a number of tasks, including going to a website, placing an order, or making a payment.
+QR stands for quick response and refers to the black-and-white square graphic label that looks like a bunch of large pixels.
+You can scan QR codes with your mobile device to perform many tasks, including visiting a website, placing an order, and making a payment.
 QR code payments involve digital payments made via the scannable graphic.

 How QR Code Payments Work

 QR code payments work much like many other contactless payment methods.
 The customer scans the QR code with their mobile device, and the code then leads them to an online terminal where they are taken through the steps to perform an online checkout.
 The customer enters and approves the payment information, and the merchant then receives an alert that the payment went through.

 How to Accept QR Code Payments

 Many existing payment platforms and technologies are compatible with QR codes to some degree.
 And if you already use QR codes for things like your menu or marketing and promotions, setup is even easier.